grumpypixel/msfs2020-gopilot/README.md

 $ ipconfig
 ```

+ipconfig will display all current TCP/IP network configuration values.\
-There you are looking for the something like this:
+Now you are looking for the something similar like this:

 ```console
 Wireless LAN adapter Wi-Fi: